UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

 1) Open **Software Center**
 2) Install **R for Windows**

 Installing R packages on a Utrecht University laptop can be hard.
 This is because R packages are installed on a so-called 'mounted' drive.
 This causes problems with the performance.
-Check the installation
+Check the installation as follows:

 3) Open **RStudio**
-4) Write the following line of code in your console: `.libPaths()`
+4) Write the following line of code in your console: `.libPaths()`, and press enter to execute.
-5) If this line of code starts with `//` or `\\`, you are installing on a mounted drive.
+5) If the response starts with `//` or `\\`, you are installing on a mounted drive.
 Follow the steps below to change the installation location.

 # Troubleshooting